 Galacti is showing us a chromosome, a long column of base pairs and sequences color coded according to the specific genes.
 This chromosome, containing fifty million base pairs, is one morsel of the broad human genome and represents the first of twenty-two chromosomes sequenced by scientists, or one section in the human instruction manual.

 We wonder why there is such variety in the world and why chromosomes allow the differences we see and my genome to differ from yours at about every twelve hundred to fifteen hundred A-T or C-G base pairs, and yet the basic structure is similar for all humans.

-We ponder why the structure of chemical ingredients such as deoxyribose (sugar) in DNA and the small nucleotide molecules are universal.Why is it that the structure of chemical ingredients such as deoxyribose (sugar) in DNA and the… Click To Tweet
+We ponder why the structure of chemical ingredients such as deoxyribose (sugar) in DNA and the small nucleotide molecules are universal.Why is it that the structure of chemical ingredients such as deoxyribose (sugar) in DNA and the small nucleotide molecules, that give rise to such diversity, are universal?
+Click To Tweet